pwalch/lonesnake/README.md

 * `lonesnake --py 3.10.0`
   * creates an environment with CPython 3.10.0

-By default, `lonesnake` detects whether a `.lonesnake` directory already exists, and asks for confirmation interactively before deleting it.
-If you want to force deletion without confirmation, pass the `--force` option.
-This can be useful in non-interactive scripts.
+If a `.lonesnake` directory already exists, `lonesnake` will detect it and ask for confirmation interactively before deleting it.

 ## automated activation